jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ##### 2021-03-23 Postponed Rough Content Reorganization

+- [ ] Sub-project docs for more parts of "Encircle Language Spec Revamp", like tone change, source control migration.
 - [ ] Planning docs: Removing (totally) out-of-scope topics to Archive.
 - [ ] Contents sections in documents?
 - [ ] ~ Moves to "Implementations"